 Whip up a thanksgiving meal by yourself

 When in London, preparing the ideal Thanksgiving meal is not the hardest ordeal.
 There are popular restaurants in the area that can help you prepare your ideal meal with no hiccups.
-Right from your turkey and prep condiments like cranberry sauce, sautéed veggies, and tart chutneys, few restaurants can assist you that suits your requirement.
+Right from your turkey and prep condiments like cranberry sauce, sautéed veggies, and tart chutneys, few restaurants can assist you with your requirements.

 #1 Borough Market

-Now you are aware that the Borough Market is the largest in the city that serves all exotic British fruits and vegetables.
-Situated in a central location close to the London Bridge tube station, the market has special opening hours during the festive season where various kinds of produce and meat can be purchased from.
-Ensure that you head early to grab the best products in the market before it runs out.
+Now you are aware that the Borough Market is the largest in the city that sells exotic British fruits and vegetables.
+Situated in a central location, close to the London Bridge tube station, the market has special opening hours during the festive season where various kinds of produce and meat can be purchased.
+Ensure that you head early to grab the best products in the market before they runs out.